mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 This mode of operation also supports networks that include a hierarchy of switches.

-However, if the client only supports IPv4 and cannot easily be replaced or updated, this approach does not work, as DHCPv4 support for relays is much more limited.
+However, if the client only supports IPv4 and cannot easily be replaced or updated, this approach does not work, as DHCPv4 support for relay agents is much more limited.
 For instance, there is no support in DHCPv4 for hierarchical modes of deployment, as the specifications prohibit chaining of Relay Agent Information Options (RAIOs) {{RFC3046}}.